makrai/notes/buechel18-emo-multiling-multitask-naacl.md

       A novel approach to generate high-quality multi-lingual emotion lexicons LREC 2018
 * regression, not as a classification problem (Buechel and Hahn 2016)
-* In this paper, we focus on the VAD format for the following reasons:
+* we focus on the VAD format for the following reasons:
   1. Valence exactly corresponds to polarity (Turney and Littman, 2003)
     * emotion prediction can be seen as a generalization over classical
   2. diversity of available emotion lexicons with VAD encodings is largest